An exposition of the topological half of the Grothendieck-Hirzebruch-Riemann-Roch theorem in the fancy language of spectra: Abstract

 \section{Abstract}

 We give an informal exposition of pushforwards and orientations in generalized cohomology theories in the language of spectra.
-The whole note can be seen as an attempt at convincing the reader that Todd classes in Grothendieck-Hirzebruch-Riemann-Roch type formulas are not Devil's appearances but rather that things just go in the most natural possible way. \\
+The whole note can be seen as an attempt at convincing the reader that Todd classes in Grothendieck--Hirzebruch--Riemann--Roch type formulas are not Devil's appearances but rather that things just go in the most natural possible way. \\